apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

 ---
 title: "Installing the Driver on Mac OS X"
-parent: "Using ODBC on Linux and Mac OS X"
+parent: "Installing the ODBC Driver"
 ---
 Install the MapR Drill ODBC Driver on the machine from which you connect to the Drill service.